 Staff in their professional and technical roles have represented the District on national working parties on such things as the NPS on Freshwater Management, Plantation Forestry NES, local government and resource management reform, and natural hazard planning.

-Several valued, long-serving staff that have retired from Council over the past year: John Karitiana - Development Officer, Lindsay Skinner -Technical Officer, Gordon Curnow - Environmental Monitoring Officer, Jack Andrews - Coordinator for Land Use Consents, Ross Shirley - Consent Planner, Cathy Vaughan - Information Services Librarian, and Danny Beattie - Building Inspector in Golden Bay.
-These staff made a substantial contribution to the community through their respective roles and Council thanks them for this.
+Several valued, long-serving staff that have retired from Council over the past year: John Karitiana - Development Officer, Lindsay Skinner - Technical Officer, Gordon Curnow - Environmental Monitoring Officer, Jack Andrews - Coordinator for Land Use Consents, Ross Shirley - Consent Planner, Cathy Vaughan - Information Services the community through their respective roles and Council thanks them for this.